 The Handmaid's Tale - Maragret Atwood

 After the first few pages, this modern classic turned into, quite literally, something I couldn't put down, stimulated my thoughts and had me thinking why I hadn't come across it sooner.
 An infatuating parallel to Orwell's 1984, coined as the 'feminist version', told from the perspecive of Offred (literally, Of-Fred; the name of her Commander), who's role in society is now a handmaid within a totalitarian state that has replaced what once was modern America.
 It's provoking depiction of a society that's poignant now especially, given the time we are living in, noting the political situation in America and it's potential repercussions.
 So, it's no wonder that The Handmaid's Tale (and 1984) have undergone a huge resurgence in popularity recently.
 I'm recommending this book left, right and centre, and everyone that's followed suit has felt the same way.
-You can read my full review here
+You can read my full review here.

 Find The Handmaid's Tale here.